phink

 Additionally, tools like afl_showmap allow developers to debug and visualize the coverage maps.

 Currently, Phink employs a partially coverage-guided approach.
-While full coverage feedback from low-level instrumentation is not available yet, plans are underway to integrate this capability via WASMI or PolkaVM in future versions.
+While full coverage feedback from low-level instrumentation is not available yet, plans are underway to integrate this capability via WASMI or PolkaVM in future releases.

 Troubleshooting